Estinox/estinox.github.io/_posts/2016-11-13-Variadic-Signals.md

 8 times 2 is 16
 8 minus 2 is 6

 And that's a wrap!
 If anyone has any questions, feel free to email me.
-Cover art is provided by [CoolCurry](http://www.deviantart.com/art/Smoke-Signals-245006613){:target="blank"}.